chris-sanders/chris-sanders.github.io/_drafts/2019-01-28-charm-template-pytest.md

 will be lost on the next build when the source folder is written back to the build folder.

-I would like to specifically point out that you can save significant time while writing tests by rerunning the tests without removing the model or applications that were deployed.
+You can save significant time while writing tests by rerunning the tests without removing the model or applications that were deployed.
 The charms will fail to deploy if they are already deployed but the test suite will continue to run.
-This means if the deploy is passing and you are writing test you do not need to remove and re-deploy them for each iteration.
+This means if the deploy is passing and you are writing test to exercise the units you do not need to remove and re-deploy them for each iteration.

 [part1]: https://chris-sanders.github.io/2019-01-28-charm-create/
 [pytest]: https://docs.pytest.org/en/latest/